Cambridge United F.C.: Stadium

 In January 2006, John Howard announced plans to move out of the Abbey Stadium to a new purpose-built stadium in Milton.
 This was supported by Cambridgeshire Horizons.
 These were criticised by fans as risking the club's identity by moving out of the city and, despite Howard describing them as crucial to the club's future, little else was heard of them publicly.
 Subsequently, a new community stadium, that would also include conference facilities, was ruled out by a Planning Inspector's report which described it as unsuitable development in the green belt and in October 2009, Cambridge United announced its intentions to redevelop the Abbey Stadium with chairman.

 The Stadium was sold by Bideawhile to Grosvenor Estates in June 2010.
 Soon after, the new landlords, in combination with the club and supporters group Cambridge Fans United, announced that they had signed a Memorandum of Understanding to positively work together to achieve the relocation of the club to a new stadium.
 In January 2011, plans for a new community stadium were unveiled at an open meeting, including potential new locations both within the city and outside it.

 A final site, at Trumpington Meadows, was agreed upon and initial plans for an 8,000 capacity stadium were put forward, as part of a "Cambridge Sporting Village" incorporating housing and retail development.
 Objections from residents and local councils saw the proposal blocked in 2013, and plans announced in January 2015 keep the sporting village development at Trumpington, but without the new stadium.
 Instead Cambridge United will redevelop the Abbey Stadium.
 First plans were presented in May 2015, which would increase capacity of the Newmarket Road End, incorporating safe standing, complete redevelopment of the Habbin Terrace and slight expansion to the Main Stand.

-Cambridge United bought back the Abbey Stadium in September 2022, and restarted planning for expansion and improvement of the ground.
+Cambridge United bought back the Abbey Stadium in September 2022, and restarted planning for significant expansion and improvement of the ground, with larger new stands proposed for the terraced Newmarket Road End and Habbin Stand.